 Canon 20D versus Canon 10D

 The Canon EOS 20D and the Canon EOS 10D are two enthusiast cameras that were revealed to the public, respectively, in August 2004 and February 2003.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 The 20D has a resolution of 8.2 megapixel, whereas the 10D provides 6.3 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Canon 20D and the Canon 10D is provided in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 20D – represents the basis or 100 percent across all the size and weight measures).